Baltimore Watercolor Society

 FIRST, Change the resolution to 300 pixels/inch.
 (Some websites require 72 ppi which is fine for computer viewing.
 But we use the images for printing the catalog, and thus require the higher resolution.)

 THEN, make the longest side of your image 1920 pixels.
 So which ever is longer, Width or Height, change that number to 1920.
 The other dimension will change accordingly.
+If you are using “inches,” 1950 pixels is the same as 6.5 inches.
 Be sure Scale Styles, Constrain Proportions, and Resample Image Bicubic are all checked.

 SAVE YOUR IMAGE:

 Change the File Name to comply with the instructions in the prospectus.
 It should be your name (last name in CAPS+ first initial in lower case, A or B, and the title of the painting.
 File format must be JPG.

 On the next screen, change Quality to Maximum.

 You may want to have a folder named BWSentries, and put your images there so you can find them.

 EMAIL YOUR IMAGES OR COPY YOUR FILE(S) TO CD.